 We may earn money or products from the companies mentioned in this post.
 At no extra cost to you, I only recommend products I have experience with.
 As an Amazon Associate, I earn from qualifying purchases.

 When you travel, how do you decide to fly or drive?
 I prefer driving myself, but there’s a lot of factors into why travelers choose the route they choose.
 I take a look at reasons why you should fly or drive to your next vacation destination.

 Obviously, if you’re traveling overseas, flying is your option.
 However, if you plan to visit multiple cities, how do you get there?
 Fly or drive?
 Read on for tips to consider when planning your next trip.

 Consider this, however, before deciding that flying is faster.
 How long is the flight?
 How much time before the flight are you expected to be at the airport?
 What are the possible delays?
-How far from your home to the airport and airport to your final destination.
-Suddenly a short flight becomes a longer door to door excursion.
+How far from your home to the airport and the airport to your final destination?
+Suddenly a short flight becomes a longer door-to-door excursion.